Jack the Ripper suspects

-A series of murders that took place in the East End of London from August to November 1888 was blamed on an unidentified assailant who was nicknamed Jack the Ripper.
-Since that time, the identity of the killer or killers has been widely debated, and over 100 suspects have been named.
+A series of murders that took place in the East End of London between August and November 1888 have been attributed to an unidentified assailant nicknamed Jack the Ripper.
+Since then, the identity of the Ripper has been widely debated, with over 100 suspects named.
 Though many theories have been advanced, experts find none widely persuasive, and some are hardly taken seriously at all.
-Due to the extensive time interval since the murders, the killer will likely never be identified despite ongoing speculation as to his identity.

 Contemporaneous police opinion

-Metropolitan Police files show that their investigation into the serial killings encompassed 11 separate murders between 1888 and 1891, known in the police docket as the "Whitechapel murders".
-Five of these—the murders of Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes, and Mary Jane Kelly—are generally agreed to be the work of a single killer, known as "Jack the Ripper".
-These murders occurred between August and November 1888 within a short distance of each other, and are collectively known as the "canonical five".
-The six other murders—those of Emma Elizabeth Smith, Martha Tabram, Rose Mylett, Alice McKenzie, Frances Coles, and the Pinchin Street torso—have been linked with Jack the Ripper to varying degrees.
+Metropolitan Police files show that their investigation into the serial killings encompassed eleven separate murders between 1888 and 1891, known in the police docket as the "Whitechapel murders".
+Five of these—the murders of Mary Ann Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Jane Kelly—are generally agreed to be the work of a single killer, known as "Jack the Ripper".
+These murders occurred between August and November 1888 within a short distance of each other and are collectively known as the "canonical five".
+The six other murders—those of Emma Elizabeth Smith, Martha Tabram, Rose Mylett, Alice McKenzie, Frances Coles, and the Pinchin Street torso—have been linked with the Ripper to varying degrees.

-The swiftness of the attacks, and the manner of the mutilations performed on some of the bodies, which included disembowelment and removal of organs, led to speculation that the murderer had the skills of a physician or butcher.
+The swiftness of the attacks and the manner of the mutilations performed on some of the bodies, which included disembowelment and removal of organs, led to speculation that the murderer had the skills of a physician or butcher.
 However, others disagreed strongly, and thought the wounds too crude to be professional.
 The alibis of local butchers and slaughterers were investigated, with the result that they were eliminated from the inquiry.
 Over 2,000 people were interviewed, "upwards of 300" people were investigated, and 80 people were detained.

-During the course of their investigations of the murders, police regarded several men as strong suspects, though none were ever formally charged.
+During the course of their investigations of the murders, police regarded several men as strong suspects, but none were formally charged.